coreemu/core/doc/install.rst

 Required Software
 -----------------

-CORE requires the Linux or FreeBSD operating systems because it uses virtualization provided by the kernel.
+CORE requires a Linux operating systems because it uses virtualization provided by the kernel.
 It does not run on the Windows or Mac OS X operating systems (unless it is running within a virtual machine guest.)
-There are two different virtualization technologies that CORE can currently use:
+The virtualization technology that CORE currently uses:
+Linux network namespaces,
-Linux network namespaces and FreeBSD jails, see :ref:`How_Does_it_Work?` for virtualization details.
+see :ref:`How_Does_it_Work?` for virtualization details.

 **Linux network namespaces is the recommended platform.** Development is focused here and it supports the latest features.
 It is the easiest to install because there is no need to patch, install, and run a special Linux kernel.

-FreeBSD |BSDVERSION|-RELEASE may offer the best scalability.
-If your applications run under FreeBSD and you are comfortable with that platform, this may be a good choice.
-Device and application support by BSD may not be as extensive as Linux.

 The CORE GUI requires the X.Org X Window system (X11), or can run over a remote X11 session.
 For specific Tcl/Tk, Python, and other libraries required